netand593/guaytambotech/content/posts/clion1.md

 title = 'Clion1'
 +++

+# Finland and Germany show deep concern over possible sabotage of submarine cable in Baltic Sea

 The C-Lion1 submarine cable, also known as Sea Lion, is a critical fiber-optic communication link connecting Finland and Germany.
 Spanning approximately 1,173 kilometers under the Baltic Sea, it provides a direct, low-latency, and secure internet backbone between the Nordic region and Central Europe.